-The Film and Media Studies program in the Department of English is pleased to announce its Annual Sundance Film Festival Student/Faculty Trip from TBA, available for Film and Media Studies and Department of English undergraduate and graduate students, on-ground and online.
+The Film and Media Studies program in the Department of English is pleased to announce its Annual Sundance Film Festival Student/Faculty Trip, available for Film and Media Studies and Department of English undergraduate and graduate students, on-ground and online.
 Students will volunteer for 25 hours during this time as members of the Sundance Film Festival theatre team, helping to usher, take tickets, manage lines, and run its theatres.
 Accommodation and accreditation will be provided for all selected students.
 Students will be responsible for airfare to and from Salt Lake City as well as shuttle to and from Park City.
 Accepted students can also earn one credit of FMS 484: Internship or ENG 484: Internship.

 Living accommodation will be a multi-bedroom condo in the heart of Park City that is walking distance to many festival venues and directly on the Sundance bus line.
 Faculty members will serve as mentors and share accommodation with 9 to 11 students.
 Information on the Sundance Film Festival can be obtained at Sundance Film Festival.

 - Must be at least 18-years-old by November 1, 2019, and be a part-time or full-time undergraduate major or minor or graduate student in the Film and Media Studies program or any concentration in the Department of English during the spring 2020 semester.
 No December 2019 graduates are eligible.

 - Have a minimum grade point average of 2.75 overall and in the major.

 - Volunteer for 25 hours with shift times assigned by the Festival so as not to overlap with Sundance Ignite events, workshops and seminars exclusively available for students.